software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 method that is called when action panel is closed.

 ---
+### `onSwipeableLeftWillOpen`
+method that is called when left action panel starts animating on open.

+---
+### `onSwipeableRightWillOpen`
+method that is called when right action panel starts animating on open.

+---
+### `onSwipeableWillOpen`
+method that is called when action panel starts animating on open (either right or left).

+---
+### `onSwipeableWillClose`
+method that is called when action panel starts animating on close.

+---
 ### `renderLeftActions`
 method that is expected to return an action panel that is going to be revealed from the left side when user swipes right.